slochower/smirnoff-host-guest-manuscript/manuscript.md

 Conceptualization, DRS, NMH, JDC, MKG; Methodology, DRS, NMH; Software, DRS, NMH; Formal Analysis, DRS, NMH, JDC, MKG; Investigation, DRS, NMH; Resources, MKG, JDC;  Data Curation, DRS, NMH; Writing-Original Draft, DRS, NMH; Writing - Review and Editing, DRS, NMH, JDC, MKG, LPW; Visualization, DRS; Supervision, JDC, MKG; Project Administration, MKG; Funding Acquisition, MKG.

 ## Acknowledgments
+This work was funded in part by grant GM061300 to MKG from the National Institute of General Medical Sciences of the NIH.
+The contents of this publication are solely the responsibility of the authors and do not necessarily represent the oﬃcial views of the NIH.

 ## Disclosures
 The authors declare the following competing financial interest(s): MKG has an equity interest in and is a cofounder and scientific advisor of VeraChem LLC.